 Want to ride the rivers?
 Located on the west edge of Whitecourt, the boat launch located in Riverboat Park provides access to both the McLeod and Athabasca Rivers.
 The park also features a picnic area and shelter.
 This is a popular local fishing spot!

-Rotary Park is your outdoor destination for family, outdoor activities in Whitecourt.
+Festival Park (formerly known as Rotary Park) is your outdoor destination for family, outdoor activities in Whitecourt.
 The park features a splash park, picnic areas, sports fields, a playground, Whitecourt's Off-Leash Dog Park, an asphalt trail, and a pond that is stocked for family fishing in the summer and cleared for skating in the winter.
-Rotary Park is also home to Whitecourt's most popular family attraction - the Whitecourt River Slides.
+Festival Park is also home to Whitecourt's most popular family attraction - the Whitecourt River Slides.
 For more information click here.

 Wild and ruggedly beautiful.